Tax year end is on 5 April. If you want to open a new ISA and get your tax benefits on time, you need to make a card payment before 5pm on 2 April.

 |Amount above £500,000||0%|

-If there's not enough money in the cash account to pay your charges, we’ll automatically take the money from your investments.
-But don't worry, we’ll always let you know before we do this.
+Alternatively, this charge will come out of your investments if you don’t have enough cash in your account.
+Don't worry – we’ll always let you know before we do this.
 See our terms and conditions for full details.

 Fund Manager Charge